← Back to Insights

 TL;DR

 AI is reshaping how software is built.
-Learn why the next generation of SaaS will be smaller, smarter, and more distributed.
+The next generation of SaaS will be smaller, smarter, and more distributed.

 For twenty years, the story of SaaS has been one of expansion.
 Bigger platforms, more features, more integrations.
 Every quarter brought another product update, another tab, another reason to lock yourself into an ecosystem that promised to do everything.